tgmattso/scipy_proceedings/papers/pillai_anderson_mattson/ramba.rst

 Our quest is to deliver C-like performance for Python applications across a cluster of machines.
 We do this by mapping NumPy arrays onto a distributed system while leveraging the Numba JIT compiler.
 We call this package Ramba.
-In this talk we describe how Ramba takes a programmer?s NumPy code and generates a distributed execution that would make a C programmer proud.
-Today, Ramba is a stable ?proof of concept? system.
+In this talk we describe how Ramba takes a programmer's NumPy code and generates a distributed execution that would make a C programmer proud.
+Today, Ramba is a stable "proof of concept" system.
-It still needs some work, but it?s ready for people to use and, more importantly, to join with us to help it grow into a production-ready tool.
+It still needs some work, but it's ready for people to use and, more importantly, to join with us to help it grow into a production-ready tool.

 .. class:: keywords